A new pay equity auditing and analytics solution

 Achieve Pay Equity

-Our pay equity auditing and analytics service is multi-disciplinary, combining extensive domain knowledge and expertise in pay equity statutes across multiple jurisdictions, economics, statistics and statistical modeling, workforce data management, and knowledge of your regulatory landscape.
+Our pay equity auditing and analytics software is multi-disciplinary, combining extensive domain knowledge and expertise in pay equity statutes across multiple jurisdictions, economics, statistics and statistical modeling, workforce data management, and knowledge of your regulatory landscape.

 Using our proprietary Data Quality Management platform and customized statistical modeling, our PayParitySM pay equity audit and analysis provides actionable intelligence for you to be able to demonstrate fairness in pay and minimize risks of investigation, enforcement, legal action, and reputation loss.